The Importance of Summer Reading

 Notable Children’s Books An annual list compiled by the Association for Library Service to Children (ALSC), a division of ALA.

-Pura Belpré Award Books.
-Each year, ALSC chooses two works (one for narrative and one for illustration) that best portray, affirm, and celebrate the Latino cultural experience in an outstanding work of literature for children and youth.
+Pura Belpré Award Each year, ALSC chooses two works (one for narrative and one for illustration) that best portray, affirm, and celebrate the Latino cultural experience in an outstanding work of literature for children and youth.

-Mildred Batchelder Award Books.
-Each year, ALSC honors an American publisher for a children’s book considered to be the most outstanding of those books originally published in a foreign language in a foreign country, and subsequently translated into English and published in the United States.
+Mildred L. Batchelder Award Each year, ALSC honors an American publisher for a children’s book considered to be the most outstanding of those books originally published in a foreign language in a foreign country, and subsequently translated into English and published in the United States.

-Booklist Editor’s Choice Lists including “Books for Youth” compiled by editors of ALA’s review magazine, Booklist; with grade levels suggested.
+Booklist Editor’s Choice Lists including “Books for Youth” compiled by editors of ALA’s review magazine, Booklist, with grade levels suggested.

 An extensive list of all of the high-school-age reading lists compiled by members of the Young Adult Library Services Association (YALSA), a division of (ALA).